-- Strips, of course!
+- Strips, of course, with tons of holes!
 If you know how to breadboard, you won’t be lost!
 Copy/paste your breadboarded circuit to a soldered version

-- Take advantage of the pre-wired power supply interface (10 or 16 pins)
+- Simplified pre-wired power supply interface (10 or 16 pins)

-- And use up to 5 potentiometers or 5 Cliff jacks
+- Up to 5 potentiometers or 5 Cliff jacks

-There are 2 main changes.
-The first is purely aesthetic, but it adds a lot to the readability of the circuit.
-Instead of emphasizing on the continuity of each trace of copper, now the silkscreen indicates the isolation between tracks.
+There are 2 main updates.
+The first is purely aesthetic, but it adds a lot to the readability of the circuit: Instead of emphasizing on the continuity of each trace of copper, now the silkscreen indicates the isolation between tracks.

 In previous version, with the silkscreen showing the trace, each pad’s mask (where you apply the solder tin) breaks the the silkscreen line.
 The result is an impression of discontinuity where it was supposed to show continuity.